Author: Dr Peggy Chen MB ChB, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2013.

-People of all ages, gender and ethnicities are susceptible to piezogenic papules.
+People of all ages, sexes and ethnicities are susceptible to piezogenic papules.
 They are commonly observed in overweight or obese women.
 They are also associated with underlying connective tissue diseases such as Ehlers-Danlos syndrome, flat feet, and excessive weight-bearing exercise.

 Piezogenic papules are of unknown cause.